What is telemetry?

 Unrestrained – Restraining animals induces stress which affects normal physiological functions and the data recorded.
 Telemetry allows data collection from animals in their home cage without the stress induced by the presence of researchers or handling.

-Kaha Sciences combines digital telemetry with our patented wireless power technology to create high-quality solutions for your physiological monitoring needs.
+Kaha Sciences systems combine high fidelity digital telemetry with patented wireless power technology to create high-quality solutions for your physiological monitoring needs.
+Paired with PowerLab and LabChart, this solution sets the new standard in quality and power for implantable, wireless telemetry in rats and mice.